Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 ---
-services: active-directory
-platforms: dotnet
-author: kalyankrishna1
-level: 300
-client: ASP.NET Core Web App
-service: Microsoft Graph
-endpoint: Microsoft identity platform
 page_type: sample
 languages:
   - csharp
 products:
   - azure
   - azure-active-directory
   - dotnet
   - ms-graph
-description: "Add authorization using groups & group claims to an ASP.NET Core Web app that signs-in users with the Microsoft identity platform"
+name: Add authorization using groups & group claims to an ASP.NET Core Web app that signs-in users with the Microsoft identity platform
+description: "This sample demonstrates a ASP.NET Core Web App application calling The Microsoft Graph"
 ---

 # Add authorization using groups & group claims to an ASP.NET Core Web app that signs-in users with the Microsoft identity platform